banner

 spacer

-Last summer I appeared on BBC South East (11th August 2011), presenting some of my collection work, as part of an feature on artists influenced by the sea.
+In 2011 I appeared on BBC South East (11th August 2011), presenting some of my collection work, as part of an feature on artists influenced by the sea.
 The article featured an exhibition of work by Alex Leadbeater at the Hastings Arts Forum.

 personal statement